ppreshant/ubuntu-wifi-troibleshooting/Ubuntu-wifi-troubleshoot.md

   - This above post has lots of information specific to Dell 9500 with all sorts of linuxes dual booted

+- [ ] replace GRUB bootloader with [rEFInd](https://teejeetech.com/2020/09/05/linux-multi-boot-with-refind/)
+> I came across rEFInd five years ago, and it was one of those things that solved a lot of headaches for me.
+Many years later, I’m often surprised by how few people are aware of it, and how many people still struggle with GRUB for booting their Linux systems.
+> EFI systems have not reason to use GRUB -- which is good for legacy BIOS compatibility
+> GRUB is both a boot loader and a boot manager.
+Refind is only a boot manager -- cleaner separation of tasks ; no interference of GRUB in Windows I guess
+> Does rEFInd work with Windows?
+[Superuser](https://superuser.com/questions/1133040/unable-to-boot-into-windows-10-with-refind-solved) troubleshooting guidelines

 ## Intel's troubleshooting guide